aershov24/FSC_Candidates_Test/README.md

 *  **Gradient Descent** is a method for finding the minimum of a function of multiple variables.

-# Useful Tools To Use
+# Tools To Shall Use

-There are some good tools that can help you along the way
+There are some awesome tools that will greatly help you along the way of content creation:

 ## Markdown Extractors & Chrome Extensions